 “We urgently need greater transparency, reciprocity and international cooperation in fiscal and tax areas,” Barcena said in regards to boosting domestic resources mobilization.

-Jamaica Finance Minister Peter Phillips and Minister in the Office of the Prime Minister of Barbados Darcy Boyce emphasized the fiscal limitations that English-speaking Caribbean countries face because of the external debt burden, the decline in tourism-related income and the fall in foreign direct investment.
+Peter Phillips and Minister in the Office of the Prime Minister of Barbados Darcy Boyce emphasized the fiscal limitations that English-speaking Caribbean countries face because of the external debt burden, the decline in tourism-related income and the fall in foreign direct investment.

 “We need an international accord.
 We hope that in Addis Ababa we can launch a general framework for fiscal policies,” Phillips said.